toke/toke.de/_posts/2012-10-29-perl-op-pitfall.markdown

 # Perl operator pitfalls

-Be shure to get familar with the difference between || and // in perl code.
+Be sure to get familar with the difference between || and // in perl code.

 {% highlight perl %}